-Department of Homeland Security/Department of Defense
+Department of Homeland Security/FEMA

-- The Department of Homeland Security (DHS) announced (3/26/20) that the deadline to enforce REAL ID requirements would be delayed 12 months to October 1, 2021. - The Cybersecurity and Infrastructure Agency (CISA) released updated guidance (3/28/20) on critical infrastructure workers. - Federal Emergency Management Agency (FEMA) has established How to Help website for individuals and organizations interested in helping the effort to combat the spread of COVID-19.
+- The Department of Homeland Security (DHS) announced (3/26/20) that the deadline to enforce REAL ID requirements would be delayed 12 months to October 1, 2021. - The Cybersecurity and Infrastructure Agency (CISA) released updated guidance (3/28/20) on essential critical infrastructure workers. - Federal Emergency Management Agency's (FEMA) Supply Chain Task Force has developed a four-pronged approach to securing needed coronavirus supplies.
+The four prongs are Preservation, Allocation, Acceleration, and Expansion.
+The details on the March 30 plan can be found here.
+In a related move, the FEMA Coronavirus Pandemic Supply Chain Stabilization Task Force (a joint FEMA and HHS initiative) has released a fact sheet. - FEMA has established How to Help website for individuals and organizations interested in helping the effort to combat the spread of COVID-19.
 Examples of assistance offered include: - To sell medical supplies or equipment to the federal government, please email specifics to covidsupplies@fema.dhs.gov. - If you have medical supplies or equipment to donate, please provide us details on what you are offering. - If you are a private company that wants to produce a product related to the COVID-19 response email nbeoc@max.gov. - For non-medical supplies, services or equipment, if you are interested in doing business with FEMA, visit Industry Liaison Program. - FEMA provides guidance (updated regularly) to companies seeking to import or manufacture medical products to the COVID-19 response.
-A list of FEMA regional private sector contacts and state contacts can be found here. - The U.S. Citizenship and Immigration Services posted an announcement (3/13/20) clarifying that any treatment or preventive services related to COVID-19 will not negatively affect any individual as part of a future Public Charge analysis. - U.S. Army Corp of Engineers releases draft (3/23/20) request for proposals for companies to submit bids with capabilities to convert hotel space to an acute alternate care facility to support treatment for COVID-19 patients.
+A list of FEMA regional private sector contacts and state contacts can be found here.

+The U.S. Citizenship and Immigration Services posted an announcement (3/13/20) clarifying that any treatment or preventive services related to COVID-19 will not negatively affect any individual as part of a future Public Charge analysis.